 - Does your business understand the importance of search engine marketing?

-- How much time and money does your business spend on AdWords and SEO?
+- How much time and money does your business spend on Google Ads and SEO?

 - How does this compare with the amount of time and money you spend on recruiting, hiring and training your salesmen?